mapmeld/panama/README.md

 ## Install

 Make sure to install the Neo4j graph database (which requires Java Runtime Environment (JRE)).
-You can use an installer with the Panama Papers data built in at https://offshoreleaks.icij.org/pages/database

-If you want to quickly insert sample data, run ```sample-data.py``` in this folder.
+Even if you installed Neo4j before, you should use an installer with the Panama Papers data built in at https://offshoreleaks.icij.org/pages/database or run ```sample-data.py``` in this folder.

 Install Python and pip